Key takeaways

 Buy now, pay later services

 Buy now, pay later (BNPL) apps let you purchase large items and pay for them over time.
-These apps often charge little to no interest if payments are made on time.
+These apps often charge little to no interest charges apply if payments are made on time.
 They are easy to be approved for.
-Most only do a soft pull or none at all, making them a viable option if you have a bad credit score.
+Most only do a soft pull or none at all, making them a viable option if you have a less than ideal credit score.

 The biggest concern with using BNPL apps is that their convenience can encourage overspending.
 If you spend too much and miss a payment, the app will likely charge a fee and possibly interest.
 It’s best to limit yourself to one purchase with a BNPL app at a time.